ProtoFoo/hibernate-diag/README.md

 1. Hardware Support
     The Linux Kernel has to support a lot of different devices.
     There is always a chance that a badly written driver or buggy firmware will make it impossible for a system to successfully suspend or to resume.
-    The Linux Kernel provides a very good description of how to test if a system is capable of hibernation: https://www.kernel.org/doc/Documentation/power/basic-pm-debugging.txt
+    The Linux Kernel provides very good instructions for testing hibernation capabilities of a system: https://www.kernel.org/doc/Documentation/power/basic-pm-debugging.txt

 2. Swap Storage